-A mobility chair can be a big life saving tool if you’re an elderly with a problem in the movement who has a disability.
+A mobility chair can be a great life-saving tool if you’re an elderly with a problem in the movement who has a disability.
 It can help you move around, get to places, and socialize with a mobility scooter if you cannot walk.
 However, what about going overseas, traveling on a plane?
 When everyone else is packing up for the next trip abroad, you may be thinking not to go because you ride a scooter to move.

 Your anxiety about the safety of yourself and your scooter is legitimate because it can become a nightmare if you don’t find your scooter intact after boarding!
 Well, we’ve been through the possibilities and came up with the answers to the questions you may have on this.
 Stick to the article to know that can you take a mobility scooter on a plane, travel abroad, and enjoy life to the fullest?